- Sea Glass Jewelry

 There are many different types, and qualities to Genuine Sea Glass TM.

-We rate each piece and Certify the value in each piece of jewelry we sell.
+By The Sea Jewelry rates each piece and Certify the value in the jewelry we sell.

 What makes one piece more valuable than another?
 There are several factors that effect the value of Natural Sea Glass.We include these in our valuation and certification process.